CoLRev-Environment/colrev/docs/source/index.rst

       # Initialize the project
       colrev init

-      colrev search --add "RETRIEVE * FROM crossref WHERE digital"
+      colrev search --add "FROM crossref WHERE digital"
       # Or store search results in the search directory

       # Load the seach results